-Since March 2020 we have supported 138 women across 2740 contacts, enabling women to remain connected and supported through creating a range of online activities and more recently, through working in small, socially distanced groups
+From March 2020 - February 2021 we supported 138 women across 2740 contacts, enabling women to remain connected and supported through creating a range of online activities and more recently, through working in small, socially distanced groups

 Earlier this year some of our women’s project members took part in a short filming session, talking about the project and the impact being part of it has had on them.
 This short film shares the stories of how they came to be involved with the group, the ways it has helped them improve their resilience and wellbeing, and what their plans are for the future...

-The Resilient Women Programme has been shortlisted for the Howard League for Penal Reform Community Awards 2020.
+The Resilient Women Programme was shortlisted for the Howard League for Penal Reform Community Awards 2020.
 In this short film Programme Manager Jeanie Lynch gives an overview of the projects that have been running and the impact of this work during the current pandemic and lockdown period.

 Back to projects